Worldwide Photographic Journeys

 Day 1

-Our Angola photography tour will begin this evening at our comfortable lodge in Lubango in southern Angola, where we will enjoy a welcome dinner.
+Our Angola photography tour will begin late this afternoon or this evening at our comfortable lodge in Lubango in southern Angola.
+The exact time of the tour start will be determined according to the arrival of the flight from Luanda.
 Airport to hotel transfers will be provided for those arriving today in Lubango.

 Day 2